natchi92/BASBenchmarks/README.md

 This repository hosts the instances and descriptions of the benchmarks.
 It includes all the three presented case-studies.
 In each case we include a brief description of the underlying dynamics, together with details on the associated parameters.

-The repository is split into 2 folders: docs and src.
+The repository is split into 2 folders: doc and src.
 The doc folder contains details on the available source code found in src folder.
 The contents of each folder are further highlighted within an individual README file.

 Please do not forget to cite the publication!
 Thank you!